plettich/privacyidea/README.rst

 .. _testing_env:

-You may additionally want to set up your environment for testing, by adding the additional dependencies::
+You may aditionally want to set up your environment for testing, by adding the additional dependencies::

     pip install -r tests/requirements.txt